sapna2504/sapna2504.github.io/index.md

 ## About Me

 I am a PhD Scholar at Indraprastha Institute of Information Technology, Delhi (IIITD).
-I am working under the guidance of Dr. Mukulika Maity and Dr. Sandip Chakraborty from IIT Kharagpur.
+I am working under the guidance of Dr. Mukulika Maity from IIT Madras and Dr. Sandip Chakraborty from IIT Kharagpur.
 Before joining my PhD at IIITD, I did my M. Tech from USICT, Guru Gobind Singh Indraprastha University, Delhi, India in 2020.

 ## Research Interests